python-cachier/cachier/README.rst

 Resetting a Cache
 ~~~~~~~~~~~~~~~~~

-The Cachier wrapper adds a ``clear_cache()`` function to each wrapper function.
+The Cachier wrapper adds a ``clear_cache()`` function to each wrapped function.
 To reset the cache of the wrapped function simply call this method:

 .. code-block:: python